-Our phone constantly vibrates with notifications that are invented to lure us back into apps we don't really need to be in.
+Most notifications are from machines, not actual people.
+They keep our phones vibrating to lure us back into apps we don't really need to be in.

-Instead, keep your home screen to the 4-6 "tool apps" you use for quick in-and-out tasks– like Maps, Camera, Calendar, Notes or Uber.
-Move the rest of your apps off the first page and into folders and launch them by typing.
+Instead limit your first screen to just the "tools" you use for in-and-out tasks– like Maps, Camera, Calendar, Notes, or Lyft.
+Move the rest of your apps off the first page and into folders.

-iOS Specific: add the recommendation to turn off Siri Suggestions (Settings > General > Spotlight Search > Toggle Siri Suggestions to off)
+iOS: For best results, turn off Siri Suggestions (Settings > General > Spotlight Search > Siri Suggestions to off)

-Get a separate alarm clock and leave your phone outside or across the room to charge.
-This way you can wake up without spending too much time on your phone without getting out of bed.
+Get a separate alarm clock in your bedroom, and charge your phone in another room (or on the other side of the room).
+This way, you can wake up without getting sucked into your phone before you even get out of bed.